pynapple-org/pynapple/README.rst

 Credits
 -------
+Special thanks to:

-Special thanks to [Francesco P. Battaglia](https://github.com/fpbattaglia) for the development of the orignal [TSToolbox](https://github.com/PeyracheLab/TStoolbox) and [neuroseries](https://github.com/NeuroNetMem/neuroseries) packages, the latter constituting the core of the present package.
+[Francesco P. Battaglia](github.com/fpbattaglia) for the development of the orignal [TSToolbox](github.com/PeyracheLab/TStoolbox) and [neuroseries](github.com/NeuroNetMem/neuroseries) packages, the latter constituting the core of the present package.

 Logo: Sofia Skromne Carrasco, 2021.